smarter-sh/community/committee-steering/governance/sig-charter-template.md

 # SIG YOURSIG Charter

-This charter adheres to the conventions described in the [Kubernetes Charter README] and uses the Roles and Organization Management outlined in [sig-governance].
+This charter adheres to the conventions described in the [Smarter Charter README] and uses the Roles and Organization Management outlined in [sig-governance].

 ## Scope

 Include a 2-3 sentence summary of what work SIG TODO does.
-Imagine trying to explain your work to a colleague who is familiar with Kubernetes but not necessarily all of the internals.
+Imagine trying to explain your work to a colleague who is familiar with Smarter but not necessarily all of the internals.

 ### In scope